Wednesday, 7 May 2014

 Have you heard the one about the Colombian Nazis?
 No?
 Well, somewhat worryingly, it's not actually a joke.
 In this land of incredulous contradictions, there exists a rather confused bunch of adherents to the Adolf Hitler branch of fascism.

-Even Peru has got in on the Nazi act.
+The Colombian Nazi delusion: Even Peru has got in on the Nazi act.

 Latinos go Nazi.
 (Picture from diezcuriosidades.com.)

-Perhaps they were missing the day when Nazi eugenics policy was explained in history class – that's if they went to school at all of course.
+Perhaps they were missing the day when Nazi eugenics policy was explained in history class – that's if they went to school at all, of course.

 For, needless to say, if Hitler and his cronies were around today, Latinos wouldn't exactly be their idea of people worth supporting.
-In a Nazi dominated world, not just having the movement's support would be the least of their worries though, you'd imagine.
+In a Nazi dominated world, not just having the movement's support would be the least of their worries, though, you'd imagine.

 Yet racism is alive and well in these parts.
-I know a number of, let's say 'well-coloured' locals, who would move if a black person sat beside them on a bus or wherever.
+I know a number of, let's say well-coloured locals, who would move if a black person sat beside them on a bus or wherever.

 The thing is, in some parts of the world, these same well-coloured folk could be prejudiced against just because of their appearance.
 If only we could all see the bigger picture.*